trustmaster/goflow/dsl/README.md

 - **IIPs** — send an initial value to a port before the network starts.
 - **Exports** — expose a process port as a graph-level port.

 The package exposes a high-level API that hides the internal lexer / parser pipeline, as well as lower-level helpers for inspecting or caching parsed graphs.
+Internally, that pipeline is authored as `.fbp` topology files and compiled into checked-in Go definitions used at runtime.

 ## Installation